ForestAdmin/agent-nodejs/docs/frontend-customization/smart-views/README.md

 ### Triggering an Action

 {% hint style="warning" %}
-Please note that the smart action triggering in the context of the smart view editor can be broken as you might not have access to all the required information.
-We advise you to test the smart action execution from the smart view applied to the collection view.
+Please note that the action triggering in the context of the smart view editor can be broken as you might not have access to all the required information.
+We advise you to test the action execution from the smart view applied to the collection view.
 {% endhint %}

 Here’s how to trigger your [Actions](../../agent-customization/actions/README.md) directly from your Smart Views.